RB-DataAnalyst/RB_DataAnlayst.GitHub.io/projects/GAS/README_GAS.md

 # Google Sheets Airtable Integration

-This project consists of a series of Google Apps Scripts that enhance the functionality of Google Sheets by integrating with Airtable API.
-It allows users to interact directly with Airtable data, manage API tokens securely, and dynamically configure script settings through a custom UI within Google Sheets.
+This project consists of a series of Google Apps Scripts that enhance the functionality of Google Sheets by integrating with the Airtable API.
+It allows users to interact directly with Airtable data, manage API tokens securely, and dynamically configure script settings within Google Sheets.

 ## Scripts Overview